What is an investment property loan?

 Sometimes property investors have to spend a lot to make their investment habitable for tenants or to improve its value when the property is sold.
 These costs could outweigh the return you receive on your investment if they do not improve the property’s capital growth or rentability.

 Unable to sell or lease

-Property investors face the risk that their investment will not appeal to buyers or renters and as such, they will not receive a return on their investment.
+Property investors face the risk that their investment will not appeal to buyers or renters, and that they will not receive a return on their investment as a result.